blandblom/js-libraries/README.md

 # js-libraries
-Small libraries to support browser-based JavaScript applications.
+Micro JavaScript libraries to support browser-based applications.

+## Why Micro-Libraries

+# This is a work in progress...